kiksgold/mothers-tongue/README.md

 <li> The Sign up Form
     <ul>
-    <li> it allows users to enroll and join our club
+    <li> it allows users to register on the blog application
     </ul>

 ![Image Here](./docs/features/signupform.png)